MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/index.md

 ## [Tabs](tabs.md)

 After a flyout, the next level of navigation in a Shell application is the bottom tab bar.
-When a tab contains more than one page, the pages will be navigable by top tabs.
+Alternatively, the navigation pattern for an application can begin with bottom tabs and make no use of a flyout.
+In both cases, when a bottom tab contains more than one page, the pages will be navigable by top tabs.

 ## [Navigation](navigation.md)